NYC Tourist Sees Diners Sitting Directly Outside Hotel Room Window In Viral TikTok Video

 NEW YORK (CBSNewYork) — A woman visiting New York City had a bizarre experience when she looked out her hotel room window.

-As CBS2’s Jenna DeAngelis reported Thursday, the tourist’s viral video showed she didn’t get what she paid for.READ MORE: Houses Of Worship Offer Options For Parishioners To Attend Christmas Services Amid COVID Surge
+As CBS2’s Jenna DeAngelis reported Thursday, the tourist’s viral video showed she didn’t get what she paid for.READ MORE: Gov. Kathy Hochul Issues New Guidance For Critical Essential Workers In New York

 Desiree Baker started her TikTok video with photos of the room she booked on Airbnb.
 Then she went to check the “city view.”